Meridian Dashboard

 Outages

-The outages component shows all ongoing network outages.
-An acknowledged alarm doesn’t necessarily mean that an outage has been solved; for this reason, the outages component works alongside the alarms component to provide a holistic overview of the network.
+The outages component shows all ongoing outages in your monitored network.
+It functions alongside the alarms component to provide a holistic overview of the network.

 Meridian UI displaying an outages component.
 Five nodes are listed, along with their availability statistics.